BaseMax/instagram-post-extracter/README.md

 downloadJSON(json);
 ```

 ## Step 7

-To automaticly download all images from your JSON file, feel free to run the following python script:
+To automatically download all images from the generated JSON file, run the following Python script:

 ```bash
 python dl.py
 ```

+This will download all the images listed in the JSON file to your local system.

+## License

-License MIT
+MIT License

 Copyright 2025, Max Base